waggle-sensor/summer2020/liu/liuDailyBlog.md

 * calibration result of LiDAR point cloud and camera image
 * set up application on transforming point cloud to panorama image
 * set up application on using point cloud or the panorama from LiDAR for object detection

+## Week 2 (May 11 to May 15)

+### May 11, 2020
+#### Work Done:
+Solve

+**object detection using LiDAR point cloud**

+Set up dependencies including SpConv1.0 and cmake for PCDet.
+Issue comes out when install other requirements including numba, tensorboardX, easydict, pyyaml, scikit-image, and tqdm.
+Use conda install numpy.
+Issues remain when install others.Issues with the Jetson TX2 board.
+On another NVIDIA GPU clsuter machine, successfully set up the PCDet.

+**system dependency:** an important issue for the deployment of multi-sensor applications.

+#### To Do List:
+* Solve the issue on Jetson TX2 and get the object detection using point cloud
+* experiments with some results to show the time synchronization, concurrency issues with ROS